ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 5. You can now proceed to [Workflow - Typical Development Workflow](#workflow---typical-development-workflow) for more information for contributing to the project.
    1. Otherwise, we recommend continuing to the [VSCode - Usage](#vscode---usage) section for more information on how to use the `Debug zfgc.com (production)` or `Debug zfgc.com (local)` task for easy setup.
    2. Feel free to check out the [package.json](#packagejson---provided-packagejson-scripts) section for more development information.
+   3. If you have any issues, please refer to the [Troubleshooting](#troubleshooting) section.

 ### Quick Start (With VSCode Dev Container)